 Before dealing with the actual AIP format we will describe the E-ARK IP (i.e. an information package which complies with the Common Specification) structure because the AIP format is basically a container which allows managing the life-cycle of an E-ARK IP starting with the ingest of an SIP.

-E-ARK IP structure
+Common Specification for Information Packages

-In this section we briefly describe the structure of the E-ARK IP, which is defined by common rules for all information package types (SIP, AIP, DIP) specified by the Common Specification, with a focus on the parts that are relevant for the AIP.
+In this section we briefly describe the structure of IPs which comply with the Common Specification for Information Packages (Common Specification for IPs) – defined by a set of rules applicable for the information package types SIP, AIP, and DIP – with a focus on the parts that are relevant for the AIP.

-General E-ARK IP structure
+Common Specification for IPs structure

-As already mentioned in section 2.1, the E-ARK IP format relies on the concept of “representations”.
-Given an example of two distinguishable representations, Figure 1 shows the general structure of an E-ARK IP according to which the metadata (folder “metadata”) and the data (folder “data”) are strictly separated.
+As already mentioned in section 2.1, the Common Specification for IP format relies on the concept of “representations”.
+Given an example of two distinguishable representations, Figure 1 shows the general structure of an Common Specification for IPs according to which the metadata (folder “metadata”) and the data (folder “data”) are strictly separated.
 It also shows that in this example the two data folders are separated into two different branches.
 These two branches separate different “representations” of the same intellectual entity.

-Figure 1: General E-ARK IP structure
+Figure 1: Structure of an IP compliant with the Common Specification for IPs

 Furthermore, Figure 1 shows that metadata can be stored either at the representation level or at the IP level.
 In section 5.2 it will be explained in more detail where different types of metadata can be stored.
 For now, it is sufficient to mention that descriptive, technical, preservation, and rights metadata can relate either to the IP as a whole or to individual representations.